LiorKogan/V1/README.md

 Multiple relationship-types may hold between a pair of entity-types (e.g., _freezes_: {(Dragon, Dragon)}, _fires at_: {(Dragon, Dragon)}.
 Untyped relationships can be used to express patterns such as _Any pair of dragons with at least one relationship_, where the relationship type can be either _freezes_ or _fires at_.

 A red arrow/line with no type label or with type constraints represents an _untyped relationship_.
-Graph-relationships of different types may be assigned to an untyped pattern-relationship.
+Graph-relationships of different types may be assigned to an untyped relationship.

 A red arrow/line with no label represents a relationship with no explicit type constraints: